TylerJang27/CardGame_cs308/doc/progress4/bugreport_11.md

 ## Additional Analysis on Related Methods

+The following are a number of methods that may require testing to fully diagnose this bug and its reach:

 - ```processMove()```, process a move from the frontend but sending to backend and update the View
 	- ```getAndUpdateScoreForGame()```
 	- update the View using the backend updates